Scottish Weekend

 Scotch Whisky Tasting

 According to the Scotch Whisky Association, Scotch whisky evolved from a Scottish drink called uisge beatha, which means “water of life”.
 The earliest record of distillation in Scotland occurred as long ago as 1494.
-Join Scotch distributor Michael Mednikoff as he shares insights on fine Scottish whiskeys.
 Please note: Pre-registration is required. $75 per person program fee for admittance.
 Space is limited.
 Must be age 21 or over to attend.

 Address to the Haggis and Tribute to Robert Burns